A surprising undercover romantic has a day…

 He’s a bit of a smooth operator as he often gets his girls cooing over him from early in the morning.
 This character, of course, made much more convincing as he’s played by the lovely Rock Hudson (the Jon Hamm of his day).
 Allen’s signature move to get the girls is to woo them with a song that he changes as often as his bed partners.

 This simply by changing the name of the girl he sings about accordingly.. or in some cases the language.
-He also has a flat hooked up with that automatic seduction setting with music, dimmed lights and a sofa bed which folds down and all at the flick of a switch.
+He also has a flat hooked up with that automatic seduction setting with music, dimmed lights and a sofa bed that folds down and all at the flick of a switch.

 Jan lives in a sunny, practical apartment with a live-out housekeeper.
 Jan is getting exasperated with Brad’s constant use of the phone.
 She complains to her phone company and to Alma, her often hungover housekeeper (an Oscar-nominated, Thelma Ritter).
 Her phone company sends a woman round to investigate the situation.
 This woman faltering in her mission after meeting the charming Brad.